Learning Outcomes

 Orders in Council

-Orders in Council are made by the King (or Queen) on the advice of the Privy Council.
+Orders in Council are made by the King on the advice of the Privy Council.
 They are used for matters such as emergencies, constitutional changes, or transferring responsibilities between government departments.
 Some Orders in Council are made under statutory authority; others use the royal prerogative.

 Byelaws